Tips for Traveling to and around Somerville Open Studios

 Plan your visit in advance, plot a course, and leave room for serendipity!

 An MBTA bus can be a quick way to go straight from one end of the city to the other.
 Routes 80, 83, 86, 87, 88, 89, 90, 91, 94, 95, 96, and 101 may be of use.
-Arrive in Somerville by T to Porter or Davis (Red Line) or Sullivan (Orange Line), then connect to a cross town bus or the nearby free SOS trolley.
+Arrive in Somerville by T to Porter or Davis (Red Line) or Sullivan (Orange Line) or Union Square (Green Line), then connect to a cross town bus or the nearby free SOS trolley.
 For more information on routes (including helpful mobile apps!), see www.mbta.com the MTBA Trip Planner or Google Maps

 PLEASE NOTE: If at the end of the day you need to be at a specific place and are using the trolleys, please note that the trolleys begin their last route around 5:30pm.
 The trolleys finish their route at Joy Street by 6pm.